Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Lauren.

-We're going to the Club.
+William, In the Club, but welcome, we're going to the Club.

 Tesla.

-And welcome all clear.
+And welcome, all clear.

 Ethan.

-The last thing we need to do is welcome one more person into an even more exclusive club.
+The last thing we need to do is welcome one more person.

 Who's got the keys to the triple trip ditch?